aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/attachments/adding-to-a-pdf-document/_index.md

 type: docs
 weight: 30
 url: /net/adding-to-a-pdf-document/
+description: This page describes how to add an attachment to a PDF file with C#.
 ---

 Attachments can contain a wide variety of information and can be of a variety of file types.
 This article explains how to add an attachment to a PDF file.